BU-DEPEND-Lab/REASSURE/README.md

 which when combined with the original network, provably corrects the behavior on the buggy input.

 ## Area Repairs: HCAS
-We consider an area repair problem where the target neural network is an HCAS network with 3 input nodes, 5 hidden layers with 25 nodes in each hidden layer, and a final output layer with 5 nodes.
+Consider the following area repair problem where the target neural network is an HCAS network with 3 input nodes, 5 hidden layers with 25 nodes in each hidden layer, and a final output layer with 5 nodes.
 The HCAS network outputs one of five possible control advisories: 'Strong left', 'Weak left', 'Clear-of-Conflict', 'Weak right' or 'Strong right'.

-As an example, cnsider the following specification.
-By sampling the input region as specified in this specification,  a total of 87 buggy linear regions were found.
+By sampling the input region as specified in the specification, a total of 87 buggy linear regions were found.
 We compare the performance of REASSURE with that of PRDNN for repairing these buggy linear regions.

 ![specification](figures/specification.png)